 P633L30

-- The maximum number of supported receive spatial streams according to the Rx NSS indicated in the most recently received Operating Mode Notification frame, Operating Mode Notification element with the Rx NSS Type subfield equal to 0, or OM Control subfield if EHT OM Control subfield is not present in the same A-Control field, or EHT OM Control subfield together with the OM Control subfield sent by the corresponding EHT beamformee (see 35.9 (Operating mode indication)).
+- The maximum number of supported receive spatial streams according to the Rx NSS indicated in the most recently received Operating Mode Notification frame, Operating Mode Notification element with the Rx NSS Type subfield equal to 0, (#17069) OM Control subfield if EHT OM Control subfield is not present in the same A-Control field, or EHT OM Control subfield together with the OM Control subfield sent by the corresponding EHT beamformee (see 35.9 (Operating mode indication)).

 P62062

-In an EHT non-TB sounding sequence soliciting SU feedback, B26 (in the Feedback Type And Ng subfield), the Codebook Size subfield, and the Nc Index subfield in the STA Info field of the EHT NDP Announcement frame are reserved.
+In an EHT non-TB sounding sequence soliciting SU feedback, B26 (in the Feedback Type And Ng subfield), the Codebook Size subfield, and the Nc Index subfield in the STA Info field of the EHT NDP Announcement frame are reserved (#15766) (see Table 9-45 (Feedback Type And Ng subfield and Codebook Size subfield encoding for HE non-TB sounding)).

 CID 15580, 17074